Directions, What to bring & Where to stay:

 (Please use a California map in conjunction with this map).

-The Midpines Country Store is located on the south side of Hwy 140 in the small town of Midpines.
+The AO Meet Place is located across the street from the Midpines Country Store on Hwy 140 in the small town of Midpines.

-Traveling EAST on Hwy 140: The store is 7 miles east of the Mariposa Hwy 49/140 junction.
+Traveling EAST on Hwy 140: The Meet Place is 7 miles east of the Mariposa Hwy 49/140 junction.

-Traveling WEST on Hwy 140: The store is 35 Miles west of the Hwy 140 Yosemite Park Entrance.
+Traveling WEST on Hwy 140: The Meet Place is 35 Miles west of the Hwy 140 Yosemite Park Entrance.